 - 10.7.1.
 There are twenty County Wildlife Sites in the Borough and these are designated as part of the Cumbria Wildlife Trust's Wildlife Sites Project.
 The sites are considered to be of local importance for biodiversity, although they do not have statutory designation.
 These sites are:

 - Abbotswood

 - Askam Wood

 - Biggar Bank

 - Cragg Wood

 - Dalton and Lindal Mining Area

 - Dalton Railway Cutting

 - Furness Golf Links

 - Goldmire Valley

 - Hillock Whins

 - Lots Pools

 - Lower Ormsgill Reservoir and Cocken Pool

 - Park Road Woods

 - Rampside Golf Course

 - Roanhead Mines

 - Salthouse Pool

 - Sowerby Wood

 - Stank and Roosecoat Moss

 - Stone Dyke

-- · Walney Airfield Heath
+- Walney Airfield Heath

 - Willow Woods, Lenny Hill

 - 10.7.2.
 The adopted Barrow Local Plan Review 1996-2006 identified several strategic wildlife corridors.
 These play a significant visual and biodiversity role within the open countryside.
 They also provide cover and a network of routes along which wildlife can travel in relative safety, with access to relative food sources and areas to shelter and linking a variety of habitats.
-These are considered to be important green links and are discussed in more detail on page 260 of this Plan.
+These are considered to be important green links and are discussed in more detail on page 244 of this Plan.

 - 10.7.3.
-Whilst nationally important geodiversity sites are protected by SSSIs, locally important geological sites are protected by designation as Local Geological Sites
+Whilst nationally important geodiversity sites are protected by SSSIs, locally important geological sites are protected by designation as Local Geological Sites (formerly Regionally Important Geological Sites (RIGS)).
+The Cumbria Wildlife Trust

-(formerly Regionally Important Geological Sites (RIGS)).
-The Cumbria Wildlife Trust and Cumbria GeoConservation (formerly Cumbria RIGS Group) have designated the following LGS sites for their important rocks of different ages, structures, minerals or fossils:
+and Cumbria GeoConservation (formerly Cumbria RIGS Group) have designated the following LGS sites for their important rocks of different ages, structures, minerals or fossils:

 - Dalton Bypass

 - Dunnerholme Point

 - Greenhaume Road Cutting

 - Greenscoe Quarry

 - Hawcoat Quarry

 - Mouzell Mines

 - Rampside Marsh

 - Sandscale Haws

 - South Walney.

 - 10.7.4.
-These Strategic Wildlife Corridors and Local Geological Sites are identified in Figure 19.
+These Strategic Wildlife Corridors and Local Geological Sites are identified in Figure 20.

+- 10.7.5.
+Proposals for the development of sites within close proximity to Local Geological Sites should have regard to the geological conservation value of such sites and where possible rock faces should be kept clear and access allowed for geological groups.

-Figure 19: Wildlife Corridors & Local Geological Sites (formerly Regionally Important Geological Sites) (Borough North & South)
+Figure 20: Wildlife Corridors & Local Geological Sites (formerly Regionally Important Geological Sites)